isabella232/experience-manager-headless-adaptive-forms.en/help/use-google-material-ui-react-components-to-render-a-headless-form.md

 ## Next step

-You have managed to incorporate Google Material UI components into your Headless Adaptive Form.
-Have you tried submitting the form by clicking on the corresponding Google Material UI Submit Button?
+You have sucessfully rendered the Headless Adaptive Form with custom components that use Google Material UI.
+Have you tried submitting the form by clicking on the Submit Button (Mapped with corresponding Google Material UI component)?
 If not, go ahead and give it a try.

-If the form isn't submitting the data to any data source, don't worry.
-This is most likely because your form isn't communicating with its data model.
-But what exactly is a data model, you may wonder?
-And how can you configure your form to communicate with it?
-We've got an article coming soon that will explain everything in detail on how to use events to handle and submit form data.
+Is the the form submitting the data to any data source?
+No?
+Don't worry.
+This is because your form is not configured to communicate with its data model.

+You may wonder, what exactly is a data model?
+How can you configure your form to communicate with it?
+We've got an article coming soon that will explain everything in detail.
+Stay tuned!